Transverse-momentum-dependent factorization at next-to-leading power: Acknowledgements

 \section{Acknowledgements}

-The authors thank Markus Ebert, Anjie Gao, Chris Lee, Andreas Metz, Duff Neill, Iain Stewart, and Alexey Vladimirov for helpful discussions.
+The authors thank Markus Ebert, Anjie Gao, Chris Lee, Andreas Metz, Iain Stewart, and Alexey Vladimirov for helpful discussions.
+We also thank Ted Rogers for providing insightful comments on issues of TMD factorization.
 L.G. is supported by the US Department of Energy under contract No.~DE-FG02-07ER41460.
 Z.K. and F.Z. are supported by the National Science Foundation under grant No.~PHY-1945471.
 D.Y.S. are supported by the National Science Foundations of China under Grant No.~12275052 and the Shanghai Natural Science Foundation under Grant No.~21ZR1406100.
 J.T. is supported by NSF Graduate Research Fellowship Program under Grant No. DGE-1650604, the UCLA Dissertation Year Fellowship, and the Department of Energy at LANL through the LANL/LDRD Program under project number~20220715PRD1.
 This work is supported within the framework of the TMD Topical Collaboration, the U.S. Department of Energy through the Los Alamos National Laboratory, and the Laboratory Directed Research and Development program of Los Alamos National Laboratory.